Present tenses exercises

 Jack is six years old, but he Spanish and French.

-Present tenses - exercise 2.
-Complete sentences with the present simple tense or present continuous tense.
+Exercise 2.
+Complete the sentences with the present simple and present continuous tense.

 I can't hear you!
 I a shower. (have)